brendonhahm/LinearRegression/readme.md

 * correlation measuring
 * 2d plotting
 * basic feature engineering relevant to regression fitting

-I will soon include implementations for 2SLS IV regression and difference in difference regression

-As of now, all functions and classes are in the modelling module.
-I plan on splitting it up in a more concise and usable format soon.
+* significance testing of parameter estimates
+* p value estimation
+* residual plotting for heteroskedasticity

 The modelling_test.py uses seaborn's titanic dataset to test the functions and classes as implemented in modelling.py.